 Definition of Quality Assurance

 Many transnational companies have a department, which is specifically dedicated to quality assurance.
 It increases customer satisfaction along with improving the reputation of the company.
 Moreover, it helps the entity to gain a competing position in the market.
 It is considered as a preventive tool which prevents poor quality in product and services before it is given a final shape.
-It saves the time and cost of the organization.
+It saves the time and cost of the organisation.

 Definition of Quality Control